pranjuk03/Pranjali_assignment/Assignments_dir/README.txt

-Hello this is pranjali
+Hello! this is pranjali

 This is README file

-This is css assignment folder
+This is js-assignment folder